 Acute interstitial pneumonia (AIP), a form of idiopathic interstitial pneumonia, equally affects apparently healthy men and women, usually those > 40 years.

 AIP is defined histologically by organizing diffuse alveolar damage, a nonspecific pattern that occurs in other causes of lung injury unrelated to idiopathic interstitial pneumonia.
 The hallmark of organizing diffuse alveolar damage is diffuse, marked alveolar septal edema with inflammatory cell infiltration, fibroblast proliferation, occasional hyaline membranes, and thickening of the alveolar walls.
 Septa are lined with atypical, hyperplastic type II pneumocytes, and airspaces are collapsed.
 Thrombi develop in small arteries but are nonspecific.

-Diagnosis is suspected in patients with symptoms, signs, and chest x-ray findings of ARDS (eg, diffuse bilateral airspace opacification).
+Diagnosis of acute interstitial pneumonia is suspected in patients with symptoms, signs, and chest x-ray findings of ARDS (eg, diffuse bilateral airspace opacification).
 Acute exacerbation of underlying lung disease (in particular acute exacerbation of idiopathic pulmonary fibrosis) must be considered and may explain some cases previously characterized as AIP.

-Mortality is > 60%; most patients die within 6 mo of presentation, and death is usually due to respiratory failure.
+Mortality is > 60%; most patients die within 6 months of presentation, and death is usually due to respiratory failure.
 Patients who survive the initial acute episode may recover complete pulmonary function, although the disease may recur.